Table of Contents

 Agricultural Bounty: The Lifeline of the Empire

 Agriculture was the most critical sector of the Persian economy, employing the vast majority of the population and providing the food surplus necessary to support cities, armies, and the imperial court.
-The Achaemenid rulers invested heavily in agricultural infrastructure, particularly irrigation, to make the most of their lands.
-The empire's success in this area allowed it to withstand famines and project power for over two centuries.
+The Achaemenid rulers invested heavily in agricultural infrastructure, particularly irrigation, to maximize productivity across diverse and often challenging environments.
+The empire's success in this area allowed it to withstand famines, support urban growth, and project power for over two centuries.

 Staple Crops: Wheat, Barley, and Dates